You’ve just been diagnosed - CML - Chronic Myeloid Leukemia

 See Search 101 for CMLers

 In the weeks after your diagnosis, ask you doctor to give the results on paper ( Complete Blood Count (CBC), Bone Marrow Biopsy (BMB), BCR-ABL FISH and BCR-ABL PCR ).
-See the site CML Life to record your results if you want.

 Adherence to the medications is necessary for the optimal treatment of CML.